fhva29/fhva29/README.md

 ## About me 🙋‍♂️

 My name is Heitor Vasconcelos!
 I am a Software Developer and passionate about everything related to gaming and programming.
-I have experience in Python and its frameworks (Django, Flask, FastAPI).
+I have experience in Python and its frameworks (Django, Flask, FastAPI) and Javascript.

 ## Skills 💪

-- Programming Languages: Python
+- Programming Languages: Python,Javascript
 - Frameworks and Libraries: Django, Flask, FastAPI
 - Tools and Technologies: Docker, Jenkins, Kubernetes